tylerphamd/tylerphamd.github.io/teaching.md

 1. COM 110 - Communication as Critical Inquiry

 ### Student Feedback ###
+COM 100 (Michigan State University)

+"Tyler was so great!
+He understood the material and cared deeply about all his students.
+He was understanding that not everyone's schedule worked well with some of the deadlines and made sure every student had a chance to succeed."

+"The class was organized really well.
+The TA was absolutely amazing!!!
+Best TA ive ever had."

 COM 240 (Michigan State University)

 “I really enjoyed Tyler Pham as my TA.
 He was easy going on us students and understanding of any situation.
 He helped clarify all assignments and exams.”